Go to any golf instructor and ask them the most popular question they routinely get. The answer is pretty easy. How to Increase Club Head speed?

 - Grab the wall with your arm and use it to leverage more pressure, or stretch, into your side muscles.

-This will simulate a turn in your golf swing and allow you to have a greater range of motion, thus increasing your club head speed, when you swing.
+This will simulate a turn in your golf swing and allow you to have a greater range of motion thereby helping you lengthen your backswing and increasing your club head speed.
 Do this drill in both directions.

 If you’ve ever watched a baseball game, you’ve probably seen the batter who is “on deck,” or next up to hit, swinging a bat with a weighted donut on the end.
 This donut simulates a heavier bat than the player is used to, so when it’s removed the player will swing faster than normal; increased club head speed.